 After the ball is put into play by the goalkeeper, the opposing team can cross the build out line and play resumes as normal.

 The opposing team must also move behind the build out line during a goal kick until the ball is put into play.

-If a goalkeeper punts or drop kicks the ball, an indirect free kick should be awarded to the opposing team from the spot of the offense.
-If the punt or drop kick occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the nearest point to where the infringement occurred.
+If a goalkeeper punts or drop-kicks the ball within the penalty area, an indirect free kick will be awarded to the opponent to be taken from the penalty area line parallel to the goal line at the nearest point to where the offense occurred.

 The build out line will also be used to denote where offside offenses can be called.

 Players cannot be penalized for an offside offense between the halfway line and the build out line.
 Players can be penalized for an offside offense between the build out line and goal line.